 - CON: Demanding work environment

 The salaries and room for career progression are certainly high in Washington DC.
-But the demanding work environment can come at the expense of time spent with friends and family..
+That said, the demanding work environment can come at the expense of time spent with friends and family.
 Many employees work long hours, and those who value time with their loved ones may suffer.